 In the horse, the thoracolumbar spine and pelvis are the bow, and the abdominal muscles or the ventral line form the string.
 Let’s look at each of these individually.

-Horses have seven cervical, eight thoracic, six (usually) lumbar and five caudal vertebrae.
+Horses have seven cervical, eighteen thoracic, six (usually) lumbar and five caudal vertebrae.
 Each vertebral segment has different ranges of motion in different planes, and all work together to form a functioning spine.
 I love these images from Horse Movement: Structure, Function and Rehabilitation by Gail Williams, adapted from research conducted by Clayton et al (2012).

 These images allow us to see just how much (or little) motion our bow actually has.